-The CDA initially set the imputed asset passbook rate at the national rate established by the Federal Deposit Insurance Corporation (FDIC).
+The CDA will initially set the imputed asset passbook rate at the national rate established by the Federal Deposit Insurance Corporation (FDIC).

-The CDA will review the passbook rate annually.
+The CDA will review the passbook rate annually, in December of each year.
 The rate will not be adjusted unless the current CDA rate is no longer within 0.75 percent of the national rate.
 If it is no longer within 0.75 percent of the national rate, the passbook rate will be set at the current national rate.

-The effective date of changes to the passbook rate will be determined at the time of the review.
+The effective date of changes Changes to the passbook rate will take effect on February 1 following the December be determined at the time of the review.